-Ge General project comments

-ID Comments received Consideration of the comment

-long-range overview infrastructure plan to

-provide water and wastewater services to our

-growing communities to 2041 and beyond.

-Treatment strategies for the infrastructure

-and addressed by the master recommended in the Master Plan will be

-plan." developed at the facility design stage.
+The Water and Wastewater Master Plan is a long-range overview infrastructure plan to provide water and wastewater services to our growing communities to 2041 and beyond.
+Treatment strategies for the infrastructure recommended in the Master Plan will be developed at the facility design stage.